 I have both, but I keep the keezer at the bar in my basement because of all the benefits I just told you about, my reason is the keezer is quieter than the kegerator.

 It is a modified chest freezer that anyone could make for half the cost of a kegerator.
 You can really custom make this to your style, the options are unlimited.

 Basically, you make a collar out of wood and glue it down to the chest.
-You screw the top lid onto the collar and a drill a couple of holes for your tap lines.
-To control the temperature so it’s not freezing I use a plug and play thermostat.
+You screw the top lid onto the collar and drill a couple of holes for your tap lines.
+To control the temperature so it’s not freezing I use a plug-and-play thermostat.
 That uses a temperature probe that sits in the keezer and turns on and off to whatever temperature you set it to.

 The cost for my very first keezer was around $200.
 I made it in my apartment using a hand saw and a drill for the holes.
 I really mean it when I say anyone can do it.